zotonic/zotonic/doc/manuals/cookbook/frontend-signup-redirection.rst

 Managing redirection after login and signup
 ===========================================

-Configure mod_signup to redirect to something other than a member's home page.
+Configure mod_signup to redirect to something other than a member’s home page.

 Why
 ---